ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

-We set the `courseLength` to 100 world units.
-The `gridHelperSize` will be used to define the length of our square grid along the x and z-axis.
-The `xBoundary` and `yBoundary` variables will be used to limit the movement of our player box along the x and y-axis.
+We set the `courseLength` to `100` world units.
+We use the `gridHelperSize` to define the length of our square grid along the x- and z-axes.
+The `xBoundary` and `yBoundary` variables are used to limit the movement of our player box along the x- and y-axes.

 Let's update the `gridHelper` to use the `gridHelperSize` variable for its size and number of divisions parameters: